 Photography by Chitoh Yung (@chitohgraphy)

-This unit was loaned for review by Headphones.com.
+This unit was provided on loan for review by Symphonium Audio.
+It will be returned after the review.
 As always, what follows are my honest thoughts and opinions to the best of my ability.

 Source & Drivability

 All critical listening was done off of my iPhone 13 Mini with the Apple dongle and a Questyle M15, and a iFi Micro Black Label with lossless files.
 The stock cable and silicone tips were used.
 I had no issue hitting my usual listening volume of ~70dB with either source, although the Crimson does take significantly more power to drive than most IEMs.
 If you would like to learn more about my listening methodology, then I would encourage you to check out this page.

 The following accessories are included in the Crimson's packaging:

 - 2-pin 0.78mm cable w/ 3.5/4.4mm terminations